-Faculty can request the addition of an Internship “N” designation to a new or existing course that meets a defined criteria for internship inclusion.
+Faculty can request the addition of an internship “N” designation to a new or existing course that meets a defined criteria for internship inclusion.
 The N-designation will appear on the student’s transcript allowing confirmation of participation by graduate schools and employers.
-Courses that receive the N-designation will become eligible to receive support through the campus’s Quality Enhancement Plan (QEP), Experience Learning.
+Courses that carry the N-designation are considered best practice in meeting guidelines set forth by NACE and CAS Standards.

 Defining Internship-Inclusive Courses